toniov/es-builder/README.md

 //   }
 // }

-// but the created query can be passed like that, since the Elasticsearch client will stringify it internally after client.search({
+// but the created query can be passed without doing stringify, since the Elasticsearch client will stringify it internally after client.search({
   index: 'games',
   type: 'dreamland',